 What is an endpoint

-An endpoint allows you to expose your CRUD, services, and proxies.
-To quickly create an endpoint linked to a CRUD, you can follow the steps described in Design QuickStart page.
+An endpoint allows you to expose your CRUD, services and proxies.
+To rapidly create an endpoint linked to a CRUD, you can follow the steps described in Design QuickStart page.

-This page will delve into the endpoint types and configuration.
-The purpose of this page is to describe all the functionalities that you can find in the Endpoints section of the Design area of Mia-Platform Console.
+This page will delve into the endpoint types and configuration and will describe all the functionalities that you can find in the Endpoints section of the Design area of Mia-Platform Console.

 An endpoint can be of different types: